moomerman/rambo/README.md

 * No Ruby object base class modifications
 * Lightweight and fast
 * Rack-based so works with most web servers (thin, mongrel, passenger)
+* Web applications can be deployed to Heroku
 * fast static file serving
 * Template agnostic
 * Database agnostic